Programming and procedural support to the Senate and the legislative process.

 Secretariat to the Publications Committee

-The Table Office provided support for the Senate on each of its 48 sitting days in this reporting period.
-All performance results as outlined in the above table were achieved within relevant timeframes.
-Projects work was completed or has continued as forecast.
+The Table Office provided support for the Senate on each of its 57 sitting days in this reporting period.
+All performance results, as outlined in the above table, were achieved within relevant timeframes.
+Project work was completed or has continued as forecast.

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
 This presents an ongoing opportunity to receive and respond to ad hoc feedback about the services provided by the office.
-In addition, a formal survey of senators' satisfaction with the services provided by the office was conducted in this reporting period.
-While the participation levels were lower than hoped for, the results indicate high levels of satisfaction with services.
-Across the fourteen services canvassed, the overwhelming majority of respondents indicated they were 'excellent', with a smaller number indicating they were 'good'; no respondents indicated that any services were 'poor'.
+In addition, a formal survey of senators’ satisfaction with services was conducted in this reporting period.
+The results indicated a high level of satisfaction (similar to the results of the March 2017 survey), with 96 per cent of responses indicating that services provided were either ‘excellent’ or ‘good’ (the other options being ‘poor’ or N/A’) with the clear majority being ‘excellent’.
+The survey assisted the office to identify areas for improvement and a number of changes to processes were implemented as a result.

 Programming and procedural support

-The office facilitated the legislative work of the parliament by processing all bills considered in the Senate, preparing legislative documents, preparing third reading and assent prints of bills passed, and processing assent messages.
+The office facilitated the legislative work of the Parliament by processing all bills considered in the Senate, preparing legislative documents including third reading and assent prints of bills passed, and processing assent messages.

 Formal and informal records